mozilla-l10n/localizer-documentation/tools/fluent/functions.md

 `PLATFORM()` is used to determine the variant to use in the select expression, `other` is defined as default.
 If a variant isn’t defined, for example for `linux`, it will fall back to the default value.

-The following example uses the `PLATFORM()` built-in for each attribute:
+The following example uses the `PLATFORM()` function for each attribute:

 ```PROPERTIES
 download-choose-folder =